 Allow geoprocessing tools to overwrite existing datasets

-- Checked—A warning is displayed for any output parameter referencing existing data, but the tool can execute and overwrite the output dataset.
+- Checked—A warning appears in the Geoprocessing pane next to any output parameter that references an existing dataset, but the tool can still be run and overwrite the output dataset.
 This is the default.

 Remove layers that reference data overwritten by geoprocessing tools

-This option controls whether layers in a map will be removed if their source datasets are deleted by a geoprocessing tool that overwrites output.
+This option controls whether layers in a map are removed if their source datasets are deleted by a geoprocessing tool that overwrites output.

-- Checked—Layers with a data source that is overwritten will be removed and a new layer that references the new dataset will be added to the map.
+- Checked—Layers with a data source that is overwritten are removed and a new layer that references the new dataset is added to the map.
 This is the default.